English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 Jeu de crosse en plaine (field crosse)

-This choule/déchoule game, as described above, is played in the open fields from November till April.
+This choule/déchoule game, as described above, is played in the open fields from November to April.

 Jeu de crosse au but (target crosse)